Modification Date: 2015-10-30 05:06:24

 2003-06-10 - Please click the article link below for more information.
 This recipe is adjustable in that you can raise and lower the silica to increase and decr...

 Boron blue is the bluish haze or clouding in a transparent boron glaze that results from the crystallization of calcium borate in the glass matrix during cooling.
-This is a common problem in borate glazes, the higher the boron the worse.
-The more CaO and B2O3 available and the slower the kiln cools,...
+This is a common problem in high boron glazes, the higher the CaO the worse it is.
+If possible, try cooling faster (of course there is...